 A marriage where one or both parties was not present (proxy marriage) is not valid unless the marriage was consummated.

-(1) Consummated: For the purpose of issuing an immigrant visa to a “spouse,” a proxy marriage that has been subsequently consummated is deemed to have been valid as of the date of the proxy ceremony.
-A proxy marriage consummated prior to the proxy ceremony cannot be considered a valid marriage for visa adjudication purposes unless it has been consummated subsequently.
+(1) Consummated: For the purpose of issuing a visa to a “spouse,” a proxy marriage that has been subsequently consummated is valid as of the date of the proxy ceremony.
+A proxy marriage consummated before the proxy ceremony is not a marriage for visa adjudication purposes unless it has been consummated subsequently.

 (2) Unconsummated: A proxy marriage that has not been subsequently consummated does not create or confer the status of “spouse” pursuant to INA 101(a)(35).
-A party to an unconsummated proxy marriage may be processed as a nonimmigrant fiancé(e).
-A proxy marriage celebrated in a jurisdiction recognizing such marriage is generally considered to be valid; thus, an actual marriage in the United States is not necessary if such alien is admitted to the United States under INA provisions other than as a spouse.
-(See 9 FAM 502.7-5 for additional information on fiancé classifications.)
+For IV cases, a party to an unconsummated proxy marriage may be processed as a nonimmigrant fiancé(e).
+A proxy marriage celebrated in a jurisdiction recognizing such marriages is generally valid another marriage in the United States is not necessary if the applicant is admitted to the United States under INA provisions other than as a spouse.
+See 9 FAM 502.7-3(B) for additional information on fiancé classifications.

 9 FAM 102.8-1(E) Same-Sex Marriages

-Same-sex marriage is valid for visa adjudication purposes, as long as the marriage is recognized in the “place of celebration,” whether entered into in the United States or a foreign country.
+Same-sex marriage is valid for visa adjudication purposes, if the marriage is recognized in the “place of celebration,” whether entered in the United States or a foreign country.
 The same-sex marriage is valid even if the applicant is applying in a country in which same-sex marriage is illegal.

 9 FAM 102.8-1(F) Common Law Marriage